shinsetsuuuu/shinsetsuuuu/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Kotlin
+- 🌱 I’m currently learning